Mountain Biking in Morzine

 What does mountain biking in Morzine involve?

-Many Simply Morzine guests will be new to mountain biking (MTB) and be looking to try the sport for the first time or develop their existing skills.
-The sport involves riding bikes off road, often encountering mountainous terrain.
+Many Simply Morzine guests will be new to mountain biking (MTB) and be looking to try the sport for the first time, or to develop their existing skills.
+The sport involves riding bikes off-road, often encountering mountainous terrain.
 Mountain biking can be broken down into multiple categories: cross country, trail riding, Enduro, downhill, free-ride and dirt jumping.

 Suitable for all the family and for all abilities

-Around Morzine there is a good choice of mountain bike trails suitable for families and riders of all abilities.
-The man made mountain bike trails marked on the trail maps offer a wide variety of downhill riding for beginners through to expert riders – professional riders often ride in Morzine for the excellent terrain and facilities in this area of the French Alps.
-There are lots of fire roads and dirt tracks which are suitable for novices aiming to gain confidence riding a mountain bike off road.
+Around Morzine there is a good choice of mountain bike trails suitable for families and riders of all abilities, providing they are confident on a bike.
+The man-made mountain bike trails marked on the trail maps offer a wide variety of downhill riding for beginners through to expert riders – professional riders often ride in Morzine for the excellent terrain and facilities in this area of the French Alps.
+There are lots of fire roads and dirt tracks that are suitable for novices aiming to gain confidence riding a mountain bike off-road.

 Riding in safety with a qualified local guide is imperative for those without experience of mountain biking in the Alps or equivalent mountain ranges.

-For anyone new to mountain biking in the Alps / the Portes du Soleil and too advanced to join our family guided day, we strongly recommend booking a qualified private MTB guide to make the most of this vast area with the help of a local expert.
+For anyone new to mountain biking in the Alps, we strongly recommend booking a qualified private MTB guide to make the most of this vast area with the help of a local expert.
 This would be money well spent; giving you confidence, technique pointers, suggestions and inspiration to venture out independently on trails that are suitable to your level of riding.

 In Morzine, mountain bike trails are graded in the same way as ski pistes:

-- Green trails – very easy.
-These trails are suitable for beginners and families; they are usually smooth, well maintained trails on a gentle gradient with flowing berms and occasionally feature mellow table tops.
+- Green trails – easy.
+These trails are suitable for beginners and families; they are usually relatively smooth, well-maintained trails on a mainly gentle gradient with flowing berms and occasionally feature mellow table tops.

-- Blue – easy.
-Blue trails are still usually a fairly gentle gradient but will often feature more varied terrain such as rocks and roots with larger berms and table tops.
+- Blue – medium.
+Blue trails will feature a steeper average gradient and more varied terrain such as rocks and roots, with larger berms and table tops.

 - Red – difficult.
 Red trails are more likely to be steep and require excellent control, confidence and technique.
 They may feature larger features that can be avoidable.

 - Black – very difficult.
 For expert level riders only.
-Black trails are often very technical and steep, including harsh terrain, large features and long descents.
+Black trails are often very technical and steep, including harsh terrain, large features, long descents and big drops.